Last Updated on January 25, 2021 by worldoftravelswithkids

 For many, Lima is an enormous grey city – and it is.
-However, due to its large population there is much to see and do for kids.
-I feel like we have only scratched the surface of finding out what there is in Lima for Kids.
+However, due to its large population, there is much to see and do for kids.
+I feel like we have only scratched the surface of finding out what there is in Lima for kids.
 We originally included these in the blog Lima with Kids: Things to do in Miraflores with Children but decided to separate them, as they are all located in areas outside of Miraflores.
+Read on to check out our must-see Lima attractions.

-Ever since her first trip to Lima, Mumma Traveller has visited the Sanctuary of Santa Rosa of Lima, where she has written a letter and posted it in the wishing well.
-As such, our trips to the Sanctuary of Santa Rosa, and the Church of the Nazarenas, which holds the image of the Lord of the Miracles have an aspect of Pilgrimage.
+Ever since her first trip to Lima, mumma traveler has visited the Sanctuary of Santa Rosa of Lima, where she has written a letter and posted it in the wishing well.
+Our trips to the Sanctuary of Santa Rosa, and the Church of the Nazarenas, which holds the image of the Lord of the Miracles have an aspect of Pilgrimage.

-As a tourist, the Sanctuary of Santa Rosa is a quiet, walled garden which provides respite from the noise and bustle of Lima.
-The walk from there along the busy Avenida Tacna, is filled with colourful candles, images of many saints (which Little Miss has always enjoyed, thinking that they looked quite doll like) and Turron (a sickly sweet) is enjoyable.
+As a tourist, the Sanctuary of Santa Rosa is a quiet, walled garden.
+It provides respite from the noise and bustle of Lima.
+The walk from there along the busy Avenida Tacna, is filled with colorful candles, images of many saints (which Little Miss has always enjoyed, thinking that they looked quite doll-like) and Turron (a sickly sweet) is enjoyable.
+This is one of the top Lima attractions.

 Our next trip to Lima the Kids will be 7 and 4, and these are things we have already put on the to-do list.
 We also imagine that we will do many of the things